Emily Maitlis facts for kids

 Post BBC career

-On 22 February 2022, Maitlis announced her resignation from the BBC after signing with Global, the parent of LBC, to launch a daily podcast and joint radio show again with ex-BBC journalist, Jon Sopel.
+On 22 February 2022, Maitlis announced her resignation from the BBC after signing with Global, the parent of LBC.
+She launched a daily podcast and joint radio show again with ex-BBC journalist, Jon Sopel.
 In an address at the 2022 Edinburgh TV Festival, Maitlis cautioned journalists about self-censorship in the name of being reluctant to take on populist critics.

 Personal life

 Maitlis is married to investment manager Mark Gwynne, who is Catholic, from rural Waters Upton in north-east Shropshire.
-They met while working in Hong Kong and live in Kensington, London, and have two sons, Milo and Max.
-Maitlis is a keen runner and a WellChild Celebrity Ambassador.
-She speaks fluent French, Spanish and Italian.
+They met while working in Hong Kong.
+They live in Kensington, London, and have two sons.

 Maitlis presented the 2012 World Jewish Relief's annual dinner at Guildhall, London.
-Her family is Jewish, although she has said that they are "not very practising".
+While her parents were Jewish, she has said that she is "not very practising".

 Awards

-In 2012, Maitlis received an honorary doctorate from The University of Sheffield.
+In 2012, Maitlis received an honorary doctorate from Sheffield Hallam University.
 She won Broadcast Journalist of the Year at the 2017 London Press Club Awards and the Network Presenter of the Year award at the RTS Television Journalism Awards in 2019 and 2020.
 She received the German Hanns Joachim Friedrichs Award in 2020.